Benjamin-Paul/password_manager_server/README.md

 It is designed to work off the shelf with a Postgresql database.
 Since it uses SQLALchemy, however, only a few changes to the [database](/app/database/) subpackage should suffice to make it work with other types of databases.

 The postgres database must be created indpendently.
-Once a databse exists, its connection details must be entered in the [database.ini](/app/database/database.ini.example) file.
+Once a database exists, its connection details must be entered in the [database.ini](/app/database/database.ini.example) file.
 You can then run the [config.py](/config.py) script to automatically create the required tables in your database.
 The link between the server and the database is then handled through Flask-SQLAlchemy models defined in the [models](/app/models.py) module of the app package.

 The server implements JWT for user authentication.
 Sessions are maintained for one hour after the token has been issued.
 See the [auth](/app/auth/) subpackage for details.
 Tokens are signed and verified with a secret key stored in the project [.env](/.env.example) file.